Here are ten great reasons to become a Royal Voluntary Service volunteer:

 Royal Voluntary Service is one of the largest volunteer organisations in the country.
 The variety of volunteer opportunities means our volunteers are never bored.
 They love their work with older people because it’s enjoyable, rewarding and inspiring.
 Here are ten reasons to join the many thousands who already volunteer with us.

-1. Make a difference to the lives of older people
+1. Make a difference

 2. Make yourself feel great

-3. Get to know some really interesting people
+3. Meet interesting people

 Here’s something you probably didn’t know: volunteer work is fun.
 Royal Voluntary Service work is about getting to know some of the most interesting people in your neighbourhood, building friendships, sharing a cup of tea and enjoying each others’ company.